JLW-7/BLOG/source/_posts/how-to-spot-projects-worth-your-time.md

 Stop working on a project if:

 - It is too difficult to explain the project idea clearly
-- It's just a random redundant idea instead of a solution to a problem
+- It's just a random redundant thought instead of a solution to a problem
-- No people or communities are interested beyond yourself or a few others
+- No people or communities are interested beyond yourself
-- Your curiosity and motivation has faded after some time of working on it
+- Your curiosity and motivation has faded after some time of working

 But don't stop working on it if:

-- Similar projects are being done by others (you can build a better one duh)
+- Similar projects are being done by others (you can build a better)
-- The idea already exists in some form (action is more important than ideas!)
+- The idea already exists in some form (action is more important than ideas)
-- Others do not immediately understand it (see that's an area of improvement on your idea)
+- Others do not immediately understand it (that's an area of improvement on your idea)

 ---

 ## TL;DR

-Overall, strong project ideas are ones that emerge naturally (and are not forced) from your or others' **everyday frustrations, interests, or repeated thoughts**.
+Overall, strong project ideas are ones that emerge **naturally** from your or others' **everyday frustrations, interests, or repeated thoughts**.
 You may want to note down ideas and come back to them, so over time you can identify which ones you want to work on.

 By the way, you don't *need* to follow this guide, you can come up with your own way of deciding too :)